TIE KNOTS THE FUN AND EASY WAY

 Uses: The Zeppelin Bend is one of the bends employing interlocking overhand knots.
 It is a reliable bend that can be untied even after being heavily loaded but not, however, while still under load.
 It is an excellent alternative to the more widely used Double Fisherman's because it eliminates the risk of jamming.

-History: The Zeppelin Bend has been described as used to secure Airships.
-Vice Admiral Charles Rosendahl, Commanding Officer of the American Zeppelin (Los Angeles/ZR3), was supposed to have insisted that the knot be used to moor his airship.
-Doubt has now been cast on both the use and the authorship.
+Zeppelin Stories: Although highly improbable, the Zeppelin Bend has been described as being used to secure Airships.
+Indeed, vice Admiral Charles Rosendahl, Commanding Officer of the American Zeppelin (Los Angeles/ZR3), was even supposed to have insisted that the knot be used to moor his airship.
+These stories now seem highly unlikely:

 Giles Camplin, Editor of Airship Heritage Trust's Journal Dirigible reported the following in Issue No. 60, Summer 2010: (1) the docking procedure typically employed shackling two wires together; (2) in later life Rosendahl claimed ignorance of the knot; (3) a Zeppelin knot cannot be untied under load; (4) a bend joining two ropes would be an awkward way to moor anything; and (5) a rigger who flew on the R100 reported they always used a Rolling Hitch.